 - Charlotte Framboise Pistache – This was another one I’d never heard of and wasn’t sure how it would look.
 This was probably the “showstopper” of the day, as it had SO many elements.
 The biscuit on the bottom and sides (cool how that works, by the way), a pistachio mousse on the side with a raspberry gelée in the middle and then the most delicious chantilly cream on top.
 This was so airy and lovely.
 Kinda blew my mind.

 I was also a little surprised I got to bring everything home with me.
 I think Jim was pretty excited about that part.
 What was even better – we met up with our neighbors (Jacira & Alex), and they got to sample some of my handiwork from the day.
 We even sent Alex home with some brioche for breakfast.

 It felt really special to share such tasty treats with French friends.
 It was also really nice that they were so complimentary of them all.
 Makes me want to bake them all again and again and again.

 So, if you’re planning a visit to France and have any interest in baking, let me suggest you look into taking a class like this.
 Labo & Gato has stores/classes in Toulouse as well as Bordeaux.
-Not all are 9 hours (most are under 4), and it might be a highlight of your trip!
+Not all are nine hours (most are under four), and it might be a highlight of your trip!

 More recipes and tips on these treats to come in upcoming weeks.